2000 Wilkinsburg shooting: Legal proceedings

+In April 2000, Allegheny County Judge Jeffrey A. Manning ruled Taylor incompetent to stand trial, despite a psychiatrist's ruling that he was.
+The prosecuting attorneys argued for another psychiatric examination after one hired by Taylor's defense in June claimed he suffered from schizophrenia.
+Following another evaluation by Dr. Michael Welner, Taylor was ruled competent, and in September prosecutors announced that they were seeking the death penalty.

-In September 2000, prosecutors announced that they were seeking the death penalty for Taylor.
-In April 2001 Taylor was transferred to the Allegheny County Jail in downtown Pittsburgh to await trial.
-The trial began on November 1, 2001, and lasted only eight days.
+In April 2001, Taylor was transferred to the Allegheny County Jail in downtown Pittsburgh to await trial, which began on November 1.
 Taylor pleaded not guilty by reason of insanity, citing years of mental illness.
 Prosecutors argued that Taylor was not as mentally unwell as he let on and was diverting blame away from himself.
+Dr. Horacio Fabrega argued that on the day of the shooting Taylor had been under large amount of stress, including worries that the lease at his apartment would not be renewed.
+Fabrega also testified that Taylor believed there was a conspiracy against blacks and other minorities.
+Combined, Fabrega said this created a "psychotic storm".
+Fabrega, however, did acknowledge that Taylor was aware of the severity of his actions, but claimed that Taylor believed they were the right things to do under his imagined circumstances.

 On November 8, Taylor was convicted on 46 criminal charges; three counts of first-degree murder, nine counts of aggravated assault, four counts of terroristic threats, two counts of unlawful restraint, four counts of simple assault, 16 counts of reckless endangerment, one count of arson, one count of catastrophe, one count of risking a catastrophe, one count of carrying a gun without a license, and for perpetrating a hate crime.
 Jurors were then left to decide whether Taylor should be sentenced to death or to life in prison.

 In an attempt to sway the jury away from imposing the death penalty, the defense brought in Taylor's family to testify on his behalf.
 Taylor's brother Charles testified under oath that their father abused and threatened young Ronald.
 Charles stated the emotional trauma stayed with Ronald growing up.
 Their mother Shirly testified that "Ron is not a racist.
 I did not raise my children to hate white people".
 Instead she stated her son suffered in social situations, rather spending his time confined and that the "noise got to him".
 Two jurors were reportedly overheard crying during the testimony.
 Taylor's defense argued multiple factors that weighed against the death penalty, including his lack of a criminal record and previous mental health issues.
-Dr. Horacio Fabrega argued that on the day of the shooting Taylor had been under large amount of stress, including worries that the lease at his apartment would not be renewed.
-Fabrega also testified that Taylor believed there was a conspiracy against blacks and other minorities.
-Combined, Fabrega said this created a "psychotic storm".
-Fabrega, however, did acknowledge that Taylor was aware of the severity of his actions, but claimed that Taylor believed they were the right things to do under his imagined circumstances.
 After two days of deliberating, the jury unanimously came to the decision to sentence Taylor to death.
 He showed no emotion as the verdict was read.
 Taylor was formally sentenced to death on January 11, 2002.
+Judge Lawrence O'Toole rejected requests from Taylor's attorneys that he overturn the jury's verdict due to speculation Taylor was mentally ill.